 Finance

-Governing AI use in confidential accounting workflows
+Governing and routing AI use in confidential accounting workflows

 Why the human is still essential here